avrae/avrae/docs/aliasing/api.rst

 This cheatsheet details some of the nitty-gritty syntactical shenanigans that you can use to make your aliases very powerful.

 When placed inline in an alias, any syntax in the syntax table will have the listed effect.
-For a list of built-in cvars, see the :ref:`cvar-table`.
+For a list of built-in cvars, see the :ref:`attribute-cvar-table`.

 For a list of user-created aliases, plus help aliasing, join the `Avrae Discord <https://support.avrae.io>`_!